UniversalDependencies/docs/treebanks/es_gsd/index.md

 <ul>
   <li>Imp
     <ul>
-      <li>AUX-Fin: eran, era, había, estaba, habían, podía, estaban, debía, iba, fuese</li>
+      <li>AUX-Fin: eran, era, había, estaba, habían, podía, estaban, debía, fuese, fuera</li>
       <li>VERB-Fin: tenía, era, eran, había, pertenecían, estaba, tenían, encontraba, contaba, estaban</li>
     </ul>
   </li>